-M. Committed Leverage
+N. Committed Leverage

-An applicant who provides signed, firm commitments for contributions or incentives from local government, private parties and/or philanthropic, religious or charitable organizations, excluding entities with an identity of interest or those with a significant role in the project (e.g. contractors, accountants, architects, engineers, consultants, etc.), valued at least 1 percent of the total development costs, will receive 1 point; if valued at more than 1 percent but less than or equal to 5 percent of the total development costs, an applicant will receive 2 points; if valued at more than 5 percent but less than or equal to 10 percent of total development costs, an applicant will receive 3 points; if valued at greater than 10 percent of total development costs, an applicant will receive 4 points.
+An applicant who provides signed, firm commitments for contributions or incentives from local government, private parties and/or philanthropic, religious or charitable organizations, excluding entities with an identity of interest or those with a significant role in the project (e.g. contractors, accountants, architects, engineers, consultants, etc.), valued at least 1 percent but less than or equal to 5 percent of the total development costs, an applicant will receive 2 points; if valued at more than 5 percent but less than or equal to 10 percent of total development costs, an applicant will receive 3 points; if valued at greater than 10 percent of total development costs, an applicant will receive 4 points.
 Not eligible for these points are interest bearing loans to the project.

-N. Geographic Location
+O. Geographic Location